TaofeekaA/Skin-Disease-Classification-Model/README.md

 # Skin-Disease-Classification-Model
 This project uses EfficientNet0 and the Diverse Dermatology Images dataset to create a reliable, fairness-aware model for identifying skin conditions across varied skin tones.
-The aim is to turn images into actionable, responsible support for clinicians, researchers, and health programs — not to replace expert judgement, but to extend reach, speed up triage, and surface patterns that help improve care.
+The aim is to turn images into actionable, responsible support for clinicians, researchers, and health programs.
+It does not replace expert judgement, but extends reach, speeds up triage, and surface patterns that can help improve care.

 Broader outcomes